David Dickson (swimmer): Summer Olympics

-Dickson was selected to make his international debut at 1960 Rome Olympics in the 4×200-metre freestyle relay.
+Dickson was selected to make his international debut at the 1960 Rome Olympics in the 4×200-metre freestyle relay.
 With John Konrads, Jon Henricks and Murray Rose, Dickson broke the world record on 6 August 1960, at the Tobruk Pool in Townsville, Queensland.
 However, in the Olympic final, swimming alongside individual gold medallists John Devitt, Murray Rose and John Konrads, Dickson finished third behind the United States and Japanese teams.

 Prior to the Tokyo Olympics, Dickson was sent on an international tour to compete, along with Berry, O'Brien and Bob Windle, in the hope that their honed racecraft would help them in Tokyo.
 The other three won gold in their respective events, but Dickson was eliminated in the semifinal of the 100m freestyle.

 Along with John Ryan, Doak and Windle, Dickson won bronze in the 4×100-metre freestyle relay.
 He complemented this with another bronze in the 4×100-metre medley relay, alongside Berry, O'Brien and Peter Reynolds.
 He narrowly missed a medal in the 4×200-metre freestyle relay, finishing fourth with Windle, Doak and Allan Wood.
-He finished ninth in the 100 metre freesytle.
+He finished ninth in the 100-metre freestyle.